We never knew who much we valued a trip to the salon, until it was no longer available. But finally there is some good news.

 Current guidelines state that masks should be worn whenever possible in public spaces, and are compulsory in shops and on public transport.

-The nature of a facial treatment makes it difficult for the client to wear a mask, but the therapist will be required to wear one at all times.
+The nature of a facial treatment makes it difficult for the client to wear a mask, but with most beauty treatments you will be required to wear a mask at all times.

 What social distancing practices will be in place for facial treatments?